HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/how-assettracker-works.md

 ## Terminology

 - **Gateway**, this is the device that handles communication between the hardware and the data collector.
-- **Expansion Hub**, this is a connection hub for the various components and the gateway.
+- **Expansion Hub**, this is a connection hub for the various components and the Gateway.
 - **Master Module**, this is the main module in a rack assembly
 - **Extension Module**, this is an extension connected to the Master Module or another Extension Module.
 - **Asset Tag**, this is the magnetic RFID that connects the asset to the AssetTracker Strip.